paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/random_failure/random_failure.md

 The reliability.space approach covering the {term}`random failures <Random failure>` for {term}`EEE` items is described in this part of the handbook.
 This methodology is based on the FIDES methodology, 2009 version.

-Following the observations from the TEC QQD Study - Reliability Prediction Data Sources and Methodologies for Space Applications, it is adapted to the specificities of the space applications.
+Following the observations from the TEC QQD Study - Reliability Prediction Data Sources and Methodologies for space applications, it is adapted to the specificities of the space applications.

 ```{admonition} Note 1
 :class: note